-A Single Limited Query Multiple Limited Queries
+□ A Single Limited Query□ Multiple Limited Queries

-EM PLOYEE: Please read this carefully before e signing.
-Consult with your attorney if necessary.
+EMPLOYEE: Please read this carefu ally before signing.
+Consult with your attorne ey if necessary.

-I un derstand that: han e ki
+I understand that:

-2. 1 If a limited query conducted by the City indicate the Clearinghouse, FMCSA will not disclose to specific consent from me.
-Under FCMSA regulations, if I refuse to provide a regulation of the commercial motor vehicle. that information to the City without first ide consent to the City to conduct a limi obtaining additional ted query of the
+If a limited query conducted by the C the Clearinghouse, FMCSA will not specific consent from me.
+Under FCMSA regulations, if I refus Clearinghouse, the City cannot allow commercial motor vehicle. disclose that informate to provide consent tion to the City without fir to the City to conduct a lin st obtaining additional nited query of the

-This S consent expires on AND STORY
+This consent expires on

-mandbay (K
+Da te

-Emp bloyee Signature Date etar a parenti
+Employee Signature Date

+1 , 5

-Prin ted Name
+Printed Name

-Wit ness:
+Witness:

-Sign nature /Title Date 964 Han 1941 SEEDING
+Signature /Title Date

+Printed Name

-Prin ted Name
+rimed Name